Childproofing your home

 - Secure furniture to the wall if there’s a risk that it could topple over if climbed or pulled on.

-- Don’t put a hot water bottle or electric blanket in with your baby, even if it’s freezing.
+- Don’t put a hot water bottle or electric blanket in with your baby, even if it’s extremely cold.

 - Don’t use a tie or ribbon to attach your baby’s dummy to their clothes, or leave your baby wearing clothes or bibs with tie fastenings.